Los Angeles Business License

 Here is some information about business licenses in select cities in the Los Angeles area:

-Los Angeles (city): called Business Tax Registration Certificate; taxed based on gross income (first $100K exempt from tax) (more info below)
+City of Los Angeles: called Business Tax Registration Certificate; taxed based on gross income (first $100K exempt from tax) (more info below)

 Burbank: called Business Tax Registration; flat tax.
 If you have a home-based business, you must have an inspection by the city, and you may not have any business guests on your premises (such as clients or customers)